-But there are many good reasons to be hopeful for the river's future.
-Thanks to generous grant funding���plus a collaborative effort among the Elizabeth River Project (ERP), the City of Norfolk, National Oceanic and Atmospheric Administration (NOAA), Restore America's Estuaries, and the National Fish and Wildlife Federation���several restoration projects are in full swing.
+This progress is thanks to generous grant funding and a collaborative effort among CBF and the Elizabeth River Project (ERP), the City of Norfolk, National Oceanic and Atmospheric Administration (NOAA), Restore America's Estuaries, the National Fish and Wildlife Foundation (NFWF), and the Army Corps of Engineers.

 The Lafayette could soon be the first river in Virginia to meet oyster restoration goals set for ten tributaries across the Bay.
 In 2017 the river neared 75 acres of functioning oyster reef, just shy of it's 80-acre target.
 Thanks to a new NFWF grant, CBF and the Elizabeth River Project will build 5.5 acres of new oyster reef in the Lafayette.
 This investment keeps the Lafayette on track to meeting its goals.
 It is all part of a remarkable comeback for this urban river.

 CBF has planted about 40 million spat-on-shell oysters on these reefs since oyster restoration efforts began in 2009.
 ERP and other partners have constructed the bases for these new reefs using shell and alternative materials including crushed concrete.